Gabriel-c0Nsp/Lua-Generate/README.md

 # lg-react
-A cli tool to generate boilerplate code inspired by ng tool from Angular
+A CLI tool to generate boilerplate code inspired by ng tool from Angular